dbcook/cave-servo/servo_controller/design_docs/onstepx_maxpcb4_servo_setup.md

     /Users/dbcook/Library/Arduino15/packages/arduino/tools/avr-gcc/7.3.0-atmel3.6.1-arduino7/avr/include/**
     ```

+## vscode IDE

+I've gotten both OnStepX and the SWS web server image to compile and load from within vscode using the
+Arduino plugin.
+The compile is somewhat slower than in the Teensyduino IDE, and there is no feedback
+during the downloads to the hardware, but the code browsing is *drastically* better.

+You should install the "teensy" applet from the Teensy website and have it running when you load code.
+This enables vscode to load the hex files into the processor without having to push the button on the
+Teensy module.
+In other words, this enables code updating through the front panel USB port.

 ## Gremlins

+*  To be able to see files in the Arduino/Teensyduino IDE that reside in subfolders, you have to create
+   an empty .ino file inside that subdirectory, and then open that .ino in the IDE, which spins up a
+   whole new instance of the IDE.
+A whole world of awful...that's why I want to edit in vscode
-*  You have to teach vscode a lot of include paths in the preferences.
+*  Outside of things included in the Arduino15 library plugin, you have to teach vscode some include
+   paths in the preferences.
 There's no way to export them from the Teensyduino IDE.
-*  Not sure if vscode processes #ifdef to figure out what headers are actually included
-*  Arduino libraries all have their .h files in their individual library directory.
-Not a fundamental problem but it means in
-   practice that you have to put all of them on the vscode include path.

-## TBDs
+## TODO List

 *  [DONE] Figure out how to make the firmware use the onboard emulated EEPROM in the Teensy.
    ANSWER: This is the default on Teensy 4.1
+*  [DONE] Can we compile Teensy code in vscode?
+I found the Arduino15 library plugin after writing
+   the config procedure.
+   ANSWER: This works.
+Needed to update the Arduino base lib and the TinyGPS lib (my own fork to fix a serious warning)